Developing a strategy for airway managemenT

 The specific indices that should be assessed under each of the headings listed on the tool and their implications for evaluating the risk of a challenging airway is an important part of clinician training that is beyond the scope of the Vortex Approach.
 Other airway resources should be consulted for this purpose.
-An example of such a resource, provided by the Australian & New Zealand College of Anaesthetists, is available by clicking on the link on the right.
+An example of such a resource, provided by the Australian & New Zealand College of Anaesthetists, is available by clicking on the link on the left.

 The following overview is provided simply to provide examples of the types of factors intended to be prompted by each of the listed headings.
 It is not intended to be an exhaustive list of the factors intended to be prompted under each category.

 Airway History: previous challenges with face mask ventilation, supraglottic airway, endotracheal intubation or CICO Rescue according to patient or medical record.
 This should include consideration of any difficulties encountered during initiation of airway management prior to withdrawing airway supports, as this may influence what constitutes an appropriate withdrawal strategy.

 Predisposing Conditions: conditions known to be associated with an increased risk of a challenges with one or more of face mask ventilation, supraglottic airway or endotracheal intubation.
 These include but are not limited to certain congenital syndromes, pregnancy, obstructive sleep apnoea, risk of massive regurgitation, poor patient cooperation, epiglottitis, anaphylaxis, etc.